Spacey6849/smart-todo-task-scheduler/README.md

 🎯 How It Works
 1. Sign Up
-Sign up To Start using  Sing up Button
+Sign up To Start using  Sign up Button